-Each Fund has adopted plans pursuant to Rule 12b-1 under the 1940 Act for its Class A shares (the "Class A Plan") and its Class C shares (the "Class C Plan") collectively (the "Plans").
+Each Fund has adopted a plan pursuant to Rule 12b-1 under the 1940 Act for its Class A shares (the "Class A Plan") and Copeland Dividend Growth Fund has adopted a plan pursuant to Rule 12b-1 for its Class C shares (the "Class C Plan") collectively (the "Plans").
 Each Fund has not adopted a Plan for its Class I shares.
 Each Plan permits a Fund to pay the Distributor for certain distribution and promotion expenses related to marketing shares of that Fund.
-The amount payable annually under the Class A Plan is 0.25% of its average daily net assets.
+The amount payable annually under the Class C Plan is 1.00% of the average daily net assets.
 The amount payable annually by the Class C Plan is 1.00% of the average daily net assets of Class C shares (of which up to 0.75% is a distribution fee and up to 0.25% is a service fee).